masajinobe-ef/ppsh/README.md

-# PPShell (PPSH)
+# PPShell

-PPShell (PPSH) - It is a tool for managing DNS servers and checking their status using PowerShell.
+**PPShell - It is a tool for managing DNS servers and checking their status using PowerShell.**

 <p align="center">
   <img width="100%" src="/pics/1.png" alt="1"/>